AnTulcha/Celbridge/Docs/VisualStudioOddities.md

 # Visual Studio Oddities

 Sometimes (often) things just break in Visual Studio and you have to spend ages figuring out how to fix it.
-Hopefully these notes will help if the same issues happend again.
+Hopefully these notes will help if the same issues happen again.

 ## References to content in nuget packages